 - A. Regional winners compete in the state tournament.
 The state tournament is a two-day event, with four semifinal rounds on the first day and the final round on the second day. - 1.
 On the first day, each team competes in four trials.
 The first round is matched by random draw; the remaining rounds are power-matched.
 Power-matching is the standard system used at the National Mock Trial Championship.
 Under power-matching, teams are matched according to their win/loss records so they compete against other teams with similar records.
 This insures that teams in the final round meet equally skilled teams in the semifinal rounds. - 2.
 Teams' win/loss records, judges' ballots and cumulative points determine advancement and brackets.
 Scores from the judges are entered into the Wisconsin High School Mock Trial computer software application which then calculates the brackets teams fall into.
 The scoring software is programmed according to the National High School Mock Trial scoring criteria.
 Within each bracket, teams are power-matched with the top team playing the bottom team and the two middle teams playing each other.
-If a tie exists at the end of the four rounds, the advancing two teams are the ones that have the highest achievement in the following categories, respectively: (1) win/loss records, (2) judges' ballots, and (3) cumulative points.
+If a tie exists at the end of the four rounds, the advancing two teams are the ones that have the highest achievement in the following categories, respectively: (1) win/loss records, (2) judges' ballots, and (3) cumulative points, except that if two teams have the same win/oss record, and have competed in head-to-head competition against one another previously in the same tournament, the winning team will advance regardless of ballots and cumulative points.
 Point spread is used to break ties within the bracket only.
-If all criteria are tied and the teams have played each other previously, the winner of that round will be declared the winner.